- Where are you located?

 - Does Crowden offer any foreign languages?

-- What's the balance between homework and practicing an instrument?
+- What is the balance between homework and practicing an instrument?

 - Additional Questions?

-The first two hours of the school day (8–10am) are devoted to music instruction (instrument technique, musicianship, orchestra, and chamber ensembles).
+The first two hours of the school day (8:00am–9:45am) are devoted to music instruction (instrument technique, musicianship, orchestra, and chamber ensembles).
 Music assignments change after each concert.

 The study of music enhances students' cognitive abilities by training the brain in critical thinking.
 Students develop the ability to sustain a high level of concentration and attention to detail while working in a cooperative manner.
 They become more creative, effective, empathetic communicators.
 The same set of skills honed in ensemble training crosses over into academic classrooms.
 Students develop a confidence in their own abilities.
 The smaller class setting encourages discussion and a greater depth of understanding.
 The best evidence supporting Crowden's approach to education is the success rate of its graduates in high school admissions and beyond.
 Whether they choose a professional career in music or pursue other interests, music remains an integral part of their lives.
 Crowden graduates describe their experience as transformative, and go on to excel in their chosen fields.